Oneflow-Inc/oneflow-documentation/en/docs/parallelism/07_2dsbp.md

 # 2D SBP

-After reading the [global view](./02_sbp.md) and [Global Tensor](./03_consistent_tensor.md), I believe you have mastered the basic concepts of SBP and SBP Signature, and can get started with related programming tasks.
-In fact, the above information refers to **1D SBP**.
+After reading the [Global View](./02_sbp.md) and [Global Tensor](./03_consistent_tensor.md), It can be sure that you have mastered the basic concepts of SBP and SBP Signature, and can get started with related tasks.
+In fact, all of the above articles refers to **1D SBP**.

 This article will introduce 2D SBP based on the reader's mastery of 1D SBP, which can more flexibly deal with more complex distributed training scenarios.